Incongruent Positivity: When Miscalibrated Positivity Undermines Online Supportive Conversations: Discussion and Implications

 \section{Discussion and Implications}

 This study presents one of the first empirical investigations into incongruent positivity in both human and machine-generated supportive conversations.
 We find that while LLMs can mimic supportive language, they frequently produce responses that lack emotional resonance, particularly in high-stakes settings.
 Our analysis shows clear patterns with LLMs relying heavily on impermanence and generic reframing strategies in both mild and severe situations, and infrequently express relatability, which is an emotional cue more often used by humans.
 These results show that while LLMs can mimic empathy, they often fall short of performing it reliably, especially when context awareness is crucial.
 This finding has been further drawn attention to by some recent studies that highlight some safety concerns of LLM responses that might encourage suicidal acts~\citep {Moore2025-wl}.
 Furthermore, our preference annotations reveal a significant difference in perceived support: humans are preferred in situations with severe concern, while LLMs are sometimes favored in less serious situations.
 This suggests a threshold of emotional complexity beyond which current LLMs have difficulty maintaining proper affective alignment.
 While fine-tuning on emotional reactions provides moderate improvements by reducing unrealistic optimism and increasing emotionally neutral responses, still minimizing language remains widespread.
 This finding suggests that even with targeted training, LLMs tend to generate oversimplified responses that fail to fully engage with users’ emotional states.
+This case has been further shown where Inter-annotator agreement drops in severe concern cases, especially in the broad category of misguided positivity.
+This highlights that judging emotional misalignment in high-stress situations is subjective and context-dependent.
+Future research needs to examine subdomain-focused methods, like topic-level annotation, to better assess reliability in these situations.

+\paragraph{Implications for Real-World Deployment.} The difference between mild and severe concern situations is important for how we use LLM-based support systems.
+LLM-generated responses can help in mild, low-stakes cases, where general encouragement or simple positivity is enough.
+However, in more serious situations like grief or anxiety, these systems are much more likely to give emotionally mismatched responses.
+In these high-stakes cases, replies that seem dismissive, minimizing, or overly optimistic can make users feel invalidated and may even cause harm.
+Our findings do not support using LLMs for severe cases of emotional support.
+Instead, they show the need for careful deployment, such as limiting LLMs to low-risk settings, adding a human in the loop in high-stress cases, or building safeguards to detect mismatched positivity.

 Additionally, we explore various baseline models and propose a weakly supervised multi-label ensemble method that serves as a baseline for detecting incongruity positivity.
 This ensemble model uses threshold-tuned classifiers, and it shows an enhancement compared with baseline methods in identifying rare types of incongruent positivity, such as Dismissive and Unrealistic.
 However, the variation in confidence scores between grief and advice contexts highlights the challenges models face in emotionally ambiguous or complex discourse.
 Most prior studies examine the distress conversation on isolation with topic-level separation, such as suicide detection or depression identification.
 Thus, considering the level of distress ( with categorization that encompasses different topics of conversations) instead of topic level might provide a ground for tuning the performance of support responses generative models.